Boomerang Generation: Introduction

+In Mexico, an estimated 46% of Mexico City residents aged 20 to 30 still lived with their parents, according to the president of the Valley of Mexico chapter of the National Chamber of Housing Development (Canadevi), who attributed this to average monthly wages of around 7,000 pesos for this age group against average rents of approximately 10,000 pesos in the capital.
+Labor informality compounds this gap, as 59.9% of employed young people in Mexico worked in the informal sector in 2017, according to Mexico's National Council for the Evaluation of Social Development Policy (CONEVAL), which in practice excludes them from the country's main mortgage financing system.

 The coming of age of this generation coincided with the economic downturn starting with the collapse of the stock market bubble in 2000.
 This led to rising unemployment until 2004, the same time this generation was entering the workforce after high school or college graduation.
 Additionally, in the new economy, where globalisation-induced phenomena like outsourcing have eliminated many jobs, real wages have fallen over the last twenty years, and a college degree no longer ensures job stability.
 Additionally, during the 2008 financial crisis, many young people were either laid off or could no longer afford to live on their own.
 Moving back home allows them the option of unpaid internships and additional schooling without the burden of paying rent at market rates (or paying rent at all).

 An increase in divorce rates as well as a delay in initial marriage are other contributing factors in young adults returning to reside with their parents.